Lobuche Peak Climbing

 - Grand views of giant snowcapped peaks on walks from the begging to an end

-- Visit and tour of ingenious Sherpa traditional old culture of Buddhist religion
+- Visit and tour of ingenious Sherpa traditional old culture of the Buddhist religion

 - Exploring colorful Sherpa villages of unique heritage way of life